aws-deepracer/aws-deepracer-camera-pkg/README.md

-# AWS DeepRacer Camera Package
+# AWS DeepRacer camera package

 ## Overview

-The DeepRacer Camera ROS package creates the *camera_node* which is part of the core AWS DeepRacer application and will be launched from the deepracer_launcher.
-More details about the application and the components can be found [here](https://github.com/aws-deepracer/aws-deepracer-launcher).
+The AWS DeepRacer camera ROS package creates the `camera_node`, which is part of the core AWS DeepRacer application and launches from the `deepracer_launcher`.
+For more information about the application and the components, see the [`aws-deepracer-launcher` repository](https://github.com/aws-deepracer/aws-deepracer-launcher).

-This node is responsible for reading the raw data from the one/two cameras connected to the USB slots at the front of the device and publishing them as CameraMsg at the rate at which they are read.
+This node is responsible for reading the raw data from the one or two cameras connected to the USB slots at the front of the device and publishing them as `CameraMsg` at the rate at which they are read.

 ## License